AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Mutations

-Stained in the unholy ritual of Anointing By The Night’s Blood, some warriors of the horde rise to a kind of twisted knighthood.
+Stained in the unholy ritual of Anointing By The Night's Blood, some warriors of the horde rise to a kind of twisted knighthood.
 They trade their sanity for this honor, stepping halfway into a world of swirling madness.
 This makes berserkers the greatest of their tribe, though as time passes, the chaos spreads.
 The rare berserker that lives more than a few years becomes horrible and twisted, growing horns or an extra arm with which to grasp the iron cleavers they favor in battle. *Instinct*: To rage

 - Fly into a frenzy
 - Unleash chaos